dallongo/pySRD9c/README.md

 Support for rFactor 1 is provided by the shared memory map plugin available at https://github.com/dallongo/rFactorSharedMemoryMap.

 ### Releases
+#### 2016-06-26 (v2.0.1.0)

+* Allow gear display to go up to 9
+* Fix session restart not clearing session variables
+* Add support for Formula Truck and Copa Petrobras de Marcas

 #### 2016-05-31 (v2.0.0.1)

 * Fix array index type error (float instead of int) for fuel array slicing